March 13 - 19, 2016: Issue 255

 Mrs Dorahy leaves a family of four boys and three girls, one having died in infancy.
 There are nine grandchildren.
 Though her death was unexpected, she had 'been in indifferent health for six months.
 The deceased lady was essentially a great and lover of home and family and a devout Catholic, highly respected and admired throughout the district.
 The funeral took place on Thursday afternoon, when a Requiem Mass was hold at St. Nicholas' Church, Penrith, after which the cortege proceeded to the Catholic portion of Penrith general cemetery.
 The last rites were conducted by Father Massey.
 Obituary (1943, September 30).
 Nepean Times (Penrith, NSW : 1882 - 1962), , p.
 3. Retrieved from http://nla.gov.au/nla.news-article117893872

-The other part of this is of course this was the Construction of Barrenjoey time - a building site is never a safe place for children.
+The other aspect is of course this was the Construction of Barrenjoey time - a building site is never a safe place for children.

 Barrenjoey , showing all the buildings that were once on the path to the tower- courtesy National Archives of Australia